here is something

 By Olivia Horwedel, WSG Science Communications Fellow

-This week, we are cooking a masala butterfish recipe from Seattle-based chef, Kausar Ahmed.
+This week features a masala butterfish recipe from Seattle-based chef, Kausar Ahmed.
 Ahmed is the author of the award-winning cookbook, The Karachi Kitchen.
-This recipe not only showcases brilliant flavors from Pakistan that pair perfectly with butterfish, but this meal also works well with any fleshy white meat fish, such as the locally-caught sablefish or black cod, an underutilized and sustainable fish species of the Northwest.
+This recipe showcases brilliant flavors from Pakistan that pair perfectly with any white meat fish, such as the locally-caught sablefish, or black cod, an underutilized and sustainable fish species of the Northwest.

 Butterfish are known for their luscious and buttery texture.
 Butterfish species have nearly ⅓ more fat than Chinook salmon.
-This is also true of sablefish (aka black cod) which is of the family Anoplopomatidae, from the icy, deep waters of the Pacific Northwest.
-Sablefish in particular are an incredibly sustainable species to consume!
+This is also true of black cod, from the family Anoplopomatidae, that lives in the icy, deep waters of the Pacific Northwest.
+Black cod in particular are an incredibly sustainable species to consume!
 Not only are they managed very sustainably within the United States and Canada, but the populations of this species are quite abundant.
-Due to this species spending most of their time in deep waters, the main method used to catch sablefish is longlining.
-This fishing method reduces bycatch, reducing its impact on the surrounding organisms in that ecosystem.
+Due to this species spending most of their time in deep waters, the main method used to fish is longlining, which effective for reducing bycatch.
+Longlining is more sustainable for surrounding organisms in deep-water ecosystems than other fishing strategies!

-The recipe traditionally calls for cooking the whole fish, but if you have access only to a filet, that will also work fine.
-So, if you are looking for a new weeknight recipe, make sure to try this delicious and sustainable recipe featuring a Pacific Northwest favorite!
+The recipe traditionally calls for cooking the whole fish, but if you have access only to a fillet, that will work great.
+Looking for a new weeknight recipe?
+Make sure to try this delicious and sustainable recipe featuring Pacific Northwest favorites!

 Ingredients: